 - Passport information: All travelers will need to submit a few basic passport details, such as the passport number, nationality, date of birth, date of passport expiration, and so on.

 - At least one blank page in the traveler’s passport: This is to ensure that the immigration officer has enough space to place the stamp in the traveler’s passport.

 - A digital photograph: Please make sure to have a clear and colored photo of yourself (the traveler) that was taken within the last six months.
 It must be taken against an all-white background, provide a full frontal view of the traveler’s head and shoulders, and with a neutral expression.

 - A basic travel itinerary: Travelers may be required to submit their travel plans, such as which cities they plan to go to, which activities they would like to do, and a copy of their hotel/accommodation details (where they plan to stay during their trip).

-- A return ticket: Officers may ask to see a return ticket (or an onward travel ticket) to ensure that the traveler does not overstay their allotted time in the country.
+- A return ticket: Immigration officers may ask to see a return ticket (or an onward travel ticket) to ensure that the traveler does not overstay their allotted time in the country.

 - A form of payment: You will need a form of payment, such as a debit card or credit card, in order to pay for your Kenyan visa.

 How to Apply for a Kenya Visa from Australia

 In order to get a Kenya visa, travelers must fill out the Kenyan electronic visa application form for Australians with the required information (including personal details, passport details, travel plans, and more).
 It is advised to have the paperwork mentioned above nearby so that travelers can refer back to them while filling out the application.